Then and Now

 In early 2009, the Bush administration made one more last-ditch attempt to strip federal protections for wolves across the Northern Rockies based on individual state management plans.
 The U.S. Fish and Wildlife Service moved forward with delisting wolves in Idaho and Montana, but not Wyoming where the state’s plan was deemed inadequate.
 Defenders and 12 other conservation groups challenged the delisting and filed for a separate injunction to stop proposed wolf hunts in Idaho and Montana.
 Unfortunately, the injunction was denied and 72 and 188 wolves were killed respectively in Montana and Idaho during the first wolf hunt since the species was eradicated nearly 80 years prior.
 Protections were later reinstated in 2010 when a district court found in favor of Defenders, saying it was illegal to remove protections based on state boundaries.

 Under intense political pressure from anti-wolf extremists, Congress passed a rider In 2011 as part of a much larger, must-pass funding bill that reissued the 2009 delisting rule and barred it from further judicial review.
-Federal protections were officially removed in Idaho and Montana in May while protections remain in place in Wyoming until a state management plan is approved by the U.S. Fish and Wildlife Service.
-A final delisting rule for Wyoming is expected in fall 2012.
+Federal protections were officially removed in Idaho and Montana, and later in Wyoming, despite the similarity of the state's management plan to its original, which the U.S. Fish and Wildlife Service had rejected.
+Defenders is actively challenging the Wyoming delisting in court.